NationalSecurityAgency/ghidra/README.md

 In the meantime, enjoy using Ghidra on your SRE efforts, developing your own scripts and plugins, and perusing the over a million lines of Java and Sleigh code released within the initial public release.
+The release can be downloaded from our [project homepage][project] at www.ghidra-sre.org.
-Please consider taking a look at our[contributor guide][contrib] to see how you can participate in this open source project when it becomes available.
+Please consider taking a look at our [contributor guide][contrib] to see how you can participate in this open source project when it becomes available.

 If you are interested in projects like this and would like to develop this, and